Gmarvis/Algorithms-30-days-challenge/solution.md

 # steps

-1. define a varable for all vawel sound in the array to an empty array
+1. fist trim the the string to remove any leading spaces
-2. difine an array of valwels
+2. difine as stringArray and set it to an empty array
-3. loop through the string array for each letter in the array we do the folloe checks :-4
+3. split the trimed string
-4. ---> check if the vawels array includes that string if yes we push to vawelsInSting array
+4. loop over the splited string an push evey wore to the stringArray
-5. revease the vawelsInString array
+5. reverse the string array
-6. loop again over the string array for every vawel sound in the string, we replace with the first letter in the vawelsInStrings array and the vawel from the array
-7. lastly we return revered string
+6. join and return the reversed string array

 # Complexity